FlyingMatrix/jit/README.md

-# jit
+# Just image Transformers (JiT)
-A pytorch implementation of Just image Transformers (JiT) for image generation
+A pytorch implementation of Just image Transformers (JiT) for image generation.